ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 Now that we're able to read from our smart contract, it would be great to figure out how to write to it too!
 However, to write to our dApp, we must first have an Ethereum wallet connected to it.

-So, next we'll tackle setting up our Ethereum wallet \(Metamask\) and then connecting it to our dApp!
+So, next we'll tackle setting up our Ethereum wallet \(MetaMask\) and then connecting it to our dApp!

 ### Step 4: Set up your Ethereum wallet {#step-4-set-up-your-ethereum-wallet}

 To write anything to the Ethereum chain, users must sign transactions using their virtual wallet's private keys.
-For this tutorial, we’ll use [Metamask](https://metamask.io/), a virtual wallet in the browser used to manage your Ethereum account address, as it makes this transaction signing super easy for the end-user.
+For this tutorial, we’ll use [MetaMask](https://metamask.io/), a virtual wallet in the browser used to manage your Ethereum account address, as it makes this transaction signing super easy for the end-user.

 If you want to understand more about how transactions on Ethereum work, check out [this page](/developers/docs/transactions/) from the Ethereum foundation.

-#### Download Metamask {#download-metamask}
+#### Download MetaMask {#download-metamask}

-You can download and create a Metamask account for free [here](https://metamask.io/download.html).
+You can download and create a MetaMask account for free [here](https://metamask.io/download.html).
 When you are creating an account, or if you already have an account, make sure to switch over to the “Ropsten Test Network” in the upper right \(so that we’re not dealing with real money\).

 #### Add ether from a Faucet {#add-ether-from-a-faucet}

 To sign a transaction on the Ethereum blockchain, we’ll need some fake Eth.
 To get Eth you can go to the [FaucETH](https://fauceth.komputing.org) and enter your Ropsten account address, click “Request funds”, then select “Ethereum Testnet Ropsten” in the dropdown and finally click “Request funds” button again.
-You should see Eth in your Metamask account soon after!
+You should see Eth in your MetaMask account soon after!

 #### Check your Balance {#check-your-balance}

 To double check our balance is there, let’s make an [eth_getBalance](https://docs.alchemyapi.io/alchemy/documentation/alchemy-api-reference/json-rpc#eth_getbalance) request using [Alchemy’s composer tool](https://composer.alchemyapi.io/?composer_state=%7B%22network%22%3A0%2C%22methodName%22%3A%22eth_getBalance%22%2C%22paramValues%22%3A%5B%22%22%2C%22latest%22%5D%7D).
 This will return the amount of Eth in our wallet.
-After you input your Metamask account address and click “Send Request”, you should see a response like this:
+After you input your MetaMask account address and click “Send Request”, you should see a response like this:

 ```text
 {"jsonrpc": "2.0", "id": 0, "result": "0xde0b6b3a7640000"}